-This safety induction is compulsory for all contractors and new staff members.
+This site safety induction is compulsory for all maintenance contractors and new staff members.
 You must complete this induction before you first arrive at the Simtars Redbank facility.
-Please note that visitors are exempt from this induction, as they will be accompanied by a staff member while onsite.
+Please note that visitors are exempt from this induction, as they will be accompanied by a staff member whenever on site.

-If you are a contractor, you must provide a minimum of 24 hours notice before attending the Simtars Redbank site.
-If you don't provide adequate notice, you may be asked to leave the site.
+If you are a maintenance contractor, you must provide a minimum of 24 hours notice before attending the Simtars Redbank site.
+If you don't provide adequate notice, you may be asked to leave the site and return at a time convenient to Simtars.

 Read through the information carefully to ensure you are aware of our policies and procedures.
 This will help minimise the risk of accidents and injuries onsite.

-At the end of the induction, complete the form and upload any required documents.
-For contractors, the safe work method statement (SWMS) is a mandatory upload field and you will need to provide a SWMS or job safety analysis (JSA) before starting work.
-If you don't have a prepared SWMS already, you can use our SWMS template (DOCX, 94.2KB).
+At the end of the induction, please select the appropriate radio button to indicate the type of induction being submitted.
+Maintenance contractors will be required to upload a job-specific safe work method statement (SWMS) addressing all work being undertaken.
+This is a mandatory upload field and you will need to provide a SWMS or job safety analysis (JSA) before starting work.
+Accepted formats are MS Word or PDF.
+If you don't have a SWMS prepared already, you can use our SWMS template (DOCX, 94.2KB).

 When working at the Redbank facility, you have a duty of care to yourself and others.
 This means you must: